 Jewish Art and Life Wing in the Israel Museum

-The Cycle of the Jewish Year gallery presents both objects and videos that reflect the observance of the Shabbath, the Jewish Holidays, and the new commemoration special days in the State of Israel.
-Of special value is the extensive collection of candelabras (Hanukiot) lit during the Hannukah holiday is of exceptional value. \
+The fourth gallery presents objects and videos that reflect the observance of the Shabbath, the Jewish Holidays, and the new commemoration special days in the State of Israel.
+The extensive collection of candelabras (Hanukiot) lit during the Hannukah holiday is of exceptional value. \